yryMax/CS451-2023-project/README.md

 ## Compilation
 All submitted implementations will be tested using Ubuntu 18.04 running on a 64-bit architecture.
-These are the specific versions of toolchains where you project will be tested upon:
+These are the specific versions of toolchains where your project will be tested upon:
   - gcc (Ubuntu 7.5.0-3ubuntu1~18.04) 7.5.0
   - g++ (Ubuntu 7.5.0-3ubuntu1~18.04) 7.5.0
   - cmake version 3.10.2